teremterem/MiniAgents/README.md

 # MiniAgents

+THIS README IS STILL WORK IN PROGRESS

+---

 MiniAgents is a Python framework for building agent-based systems.
 It provides a simple and intuitive way to define agents and their interactions.

 ## Features

 - Define agents as simple Python functions decorated with `@miniagent`
 - Agents can interact with each other by sending and receiving messages
+- Agents can send and receive messages asynchronously
 - Agents can be chained together to form complex interaction flows
 - Promises and async iterators are used extensively to enable non-blocking communication
+- Pass messages between agents using `MessageType` objects
-- Seamless integration with OpenAI and Anthropic LLM APIs
+- Integrate with OpenAI and Anthropic LLMs using `create_openai_agent` and `create_anthropic_agent`
 - Extensible architecture allows integration with various LLM providers (OpenAI, Anthropic, etc.)
 - Supports streaming of messages and tokens for efficient processing
 - Utilities for working with message sequences (joining, splitting, etc.)
-- Stream tokens from LLMs piece-by-piece
+- Stream tokens from LLMs piece-by-piece using `StreamedPromise`
+- Flatten nested message sequences with `MessageSequence`
 - Promises and async iterators used extensively to enable non-blocking execution
 - Immutable message passing via `Frozen` pydantic models
 - Frozen data structures for immutable agent state and message metadata
 - Built on top of the `Promising` library for managing asynchronous operations
+- Asynchronous promise-based programming model with `Promise` and `StreamedPromise`
 - Hooks to persist messages as they are sent/received
+- Typing with Pydantic for validation and serialization of messages

 ## Installation